mgwalker/pottery-projects/projects/measuring-cup-2.md

 {% image "images/measuring cup 2/bisqued 1.jpg" "" "The bisqued cup from the outside." %}
 {% image "images/measuring cup 2/bisqued 2.jpg" "" "The bisqued cup looking at the inside." %}

+It's glazed in glossy white, with the engraving brushed-in with St. John's Black.